-This is a second floor installation.
+This is a second-floor installation.
 The first floor is fully finished and heated.
 Living room humidity ranges from about 35 to 55%.
-Our contractor says floor is not perfectly level, but he’s seen worse (and never had this degree of crackling.)
+Our contractor says the floor is not perfectly level, but he’s seen worse (and never had this degree of crackling.)
 Suggestions?

 A: I would let the floor go through a couple of seasonal cycles.
 I installed one floor that had such a tight fit on the tongue and groove, it was difficult to work with.
-For a number of months it wold make cracking sounds all on it’s own.
-No doubt, this was from slight movement as the floor reacted to humidity conditions in the home.
+For a number of months, it would make cracking sounds all on its own.
+No doubt, this was from the slight movement as the floor reacted to humidity conditions in the home.
 It adjusted in time.

 Related Q: I had my pine floors sanded and polished and now as the weather heats up I hear this sharp cracking noise, sometimes when I walk on it, sometimes not.
 Is this anything I should worry about?

-A: You have a bit of movement with some of the planks and perhaps some of the finish having seeped between the boards is likely cracking from the movement.
+A: You have a bit of movement with some of the planks and perhaps some of the finish has seeped between the boards is likely cracking from the movement.
 The only possible issue I could see is if the finish has bridged over a gap between two planks.
 If there is movement with the boards, up and down, it could cause this bridged finish to crack and possibly even chip along the board edge.
-This is more likely to happen with water based coatings which don’t stretch as much as oil based coatings will.
+This is more likely to happen with water-based coatings which don’t stretch as much as oil-based coatings will.